maitrebitcoin/bitcoin-bitvm-compiler/doc/Statements.md

 declare a new local var in the current scope

+example :
 ```c
 	int8 local_var;
 ```

 ## Struct type declaration

-daclare a new stucrture to be used as a user type
+declare a new stucrture to be used as a user type

+example :
 ```c
 struct Header {
 	int8 a;